 Trails for Wales

 Cycling UK has championed off-road cycling for over half a century.
-We won the right to cycle on bridleways back in 1948, influenced ground-breaking legislation that effectively gives you the right to roam by bike in Scotland and ensured that public access was included in the criteria for future agricultural payments in England post-Brexit.
+We won the right to cycle on bridleways back in 1948, influenced ground-breaking legislation that effectively gives you the right to roam by bike in Scotland and secured a commitment to increase access in Wales.

 If you want to play a part in helping more people discover the joy of cycling in our forests, glens and moors, then join Cycling UK today.
 We'd love to have you along for the ride!